JKirk865/LRUCache/README.md

 ## Usage Examples

 **First**
 Define the object to be cached and inherit from the LRUCacheItem.
-The key must be comparable(I.E. int, Guid)
+The key must be comparable(i.e. int, Guid)
 ```
     public class SimpleLRUCacheItem : LRUCacheItem<int, string>
     {